drorsoft/accessibility/docs/Level AA - Examples/Level AA.md

 ### Orientation
 Your content shouldn’t restrict its view and operation to a single display orientation.
 For example, if a user accesses your website on a mobile device, they shouldn’t lose access to information or functionality if they choose to view the website in portrait or landscape mode.

+## Error Suggestion
+If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.

 [^1]: https://myaccessible.website/blog/wcaglevels/wcag-levels-a-aa-aaa-difference